Discover what you are naturally good at

 Watch and learn how others overcome problems

-You can ask a more experienced colleague and ask if you can shadow them when they are doing problem-solving.
-Be curious and ask questions that could be useful when you do problem-solving in the future.
+You can also ask a more experienced colleague if you can shadow them when they are problem-solving.
+Be curious and ask questions, the answers may be useful to you when you are problem-solving in the future.

 How do you describe problem-solving skills?

-Problem-solving is a soft skill (a personal strength), not a hard skill learned from school or specialized training.
+Problem-solving is a combination of soft skills (personal strengths), not hard, academically learned skills.
 Problem-solving skills assist you in resolving challenges swiftly and effectively.
-It gives you a keen eye to spot underlying problems and put a solution in place quickly.
+In putting these skills to use, you develop a keen eye to spot underlying problems in the future, and the ability to implement a solution swiftly.

 What are the three key attributes of a good problem solver?